Stop spending money on what you don’t need!

 Anything!!
-You can take up online Uni courses through iTunesU on your iPhone (Download and select iTunesU).
+You can take up online Uni courses through EdX.com on your iPhone or computer.
 I have done a few courses and loved them!
-If you can’t figure out what that meansdgo to Googgle and look for “Moocs.”
+If you want more options, go to Google and look for “Moocs.”
 You will find access to thousands of courses free!

 But its not just Uni courses – you can choose to learn a craft such as wood turning and supply all your friends with wooden bowls, or you can learn digital photography or making videos of your grandchildren.
-If you head to your local Men’s Shed you will find lots of blokes, just like you, who make stuff for others.
+You can find videos on most of these things on YouTube.
+If you head to your local Men’s Shed, you will find lots of blokes, just like you, who make stuff for others.
 They’ll be happy to show you how to do stuff.
 So, whatever you do, learn something new and start today.

 Another thing research tells us is that social networks are vital to your happiness.
 So get involved in a local social network.
 That doesn’t have to be a bowls club – though that will work.